SebastienGllmt/CIPs/CIP-Registration/CIP-Registration.md

 A voting key is simply an ED25519 key.
 How this key is created is up to the wallet.

-### Associating stake with a voting key
+### Interim registration method: associating stake with a voting key

+This method has been used for Fund 2 and will be used for Fund 3.
+For future fund iterations, a new method making use of time-lock scripts will be used as described in the section below.

 Recall: Cardano uses the UTXO model so to completely associate a wallet's balance with a voting key (i.e. including enterprise addresses), we would need to associate every payment key to a voting key individually.
 Although there are attempts at this (see [CIP8](../CIP-0008/CIP-0008.md)), the resulting data structure is a little excessive for on-chain metadata (which we want to keep small)

 Given the above, we choose to only associate staking keys with voting keys.
 Since most Cardano wallets only use base addresses for Shelley wallet types, in most cases this should perfectly match the user's wallet.

-### Registration metadata format
+#### Registration metadata format with a stake public key

-A Catalyst registration transaction are a regular Cardano transaction with a specific transaction metadata associated with it
+A Catalyst registration transaction for funds 2 and 3 is a regular Cardano transaction with a specific transaction metadata associated with it.

 Notably, there should be three entries inside the metadata map: